2021 Anne Braden Anti-Racist Organizer Training Program for white social justice organizers

 - Receive mentorship and anti-racist leadership development

-- Learn tools for anti-racist strategy development, campaigns, leadership development, communications work, and alliance-building
+- Gain skills for anti-racist strategy development, leadership development, and alliance-building

 This program is a good fit for people who are trying to build these skills: